dwdas9/home/articles/SynapseAnalytics/01-Synapse-Basic-Concepts.md

 ### <span style="color: DodgerBlue">Serverless SQL Pool</span>

-Just an SQL query running engine.
+The only thing real here is the SQL query engine.
+All data are fictiocious.

 - Just a query running engine.
+All data is external.
 - On-demand: Only pay for the queries you run.
 It stays online, but don’t worry.
 You don’t pay anything until you run something.
 - Doesn’t have its own storage: Doesn’t store anything.
 It only runs queries in ADLS, etc.
 - Cheap: Very cheap. $0 if you don’t run a single SQL query.

 <img src="images/image-23244.png"  style="
     border: 2px solid gray;